devdowns/wallet-service/README.md

 This project follows a hexagonal architecture pattern, with ports and adapters.

-## Design Patterns

 ## Running the Application with Docker Compose

 To run the application using Docker Compose, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Run the following command to build the Docker image:
-4. Run the following command to start the application and its database ```docker-compose up```
+3. Run the following command to start the application and its database ```docker-compose up```
-5. The application should now be running on `http://localhost:8001`.
+4. The application should now be running on `http://localhost:8001`

 ## Dockerized Components